CharleRoger/Garden/Canon/Universe/Cool space facts/Planets and moons/Rubroplano.md

 | Sidereal rotation period | 105,079s (29h 11m 19s) |
 | Synodic rotation period  | 106,106s (29h 28m 26s) |
 | Axial tilt               | 12.15°                 |

+Rubroplano's atmosphere is thought to be composed of 75% nitrogen, 20% carbon dioxide and 5% argon, at a pressure of 89 atmospheres at the surface.
 # Moons
 Rubroplano has one tidally-locked moon, [[Yasi]], a small rocky body in a tight 19 hour orbit.